edwardgoldring/website/content/home/about.md

 My book manuscript, *Purges: A Dictator's Fight to Survive*, examines the causes of elite purges and their effects on autocratic survival.
 I argue that threats to a dictator's survival from the people and foreign states affect patterns of purges, and that rather than fomenting instability, purges help dictators survive.

-My work has been published or is forthcoming in journals including *Comparative Political Studies*, *Journal of Peace Research*, and *Democratization*.
+My work has been published or is forthcoming in journals including *British Journal of Political Science*, *Comparative Political Studies*, *Journal of Peace Research*, and *Democratization*.